TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 This companion needs one helper to do its job: an `input_text` it uses to remember what it last reported, so it can notify you only on a change.

 Create it first: Settings, Devices & Services, Helpers, Create Helper, Text.
 Give it any name, for example "Battery Notify Memory."
-You will select it in the blueprint below. **Use a separate helper for each copy of this companion**, two copies sharing one helper would overwrite each other's memory.
+You will select it in the blueprint below.

+> **Critical: one dedicated helper per copy.** Every copy of this companion must have its own input_text helper.
+Two copies (say a Battery one and an Entity one) sharing a single helper will overwrite each other's memory and cross-fire endless notifications, each thinking the situation changed on every other check.
+If you build more than one copy, create a separate helper for each.

 You do not need to set a maximum length or any options on the helper; the default is fine.
 The companion stores a compact fingerprint there, which fits comfortably regardless of how many devices you watch.